MTHS-TSA/TSA-Reference/CONTRIBUTING.md

 Here are the steps to make an edit:

-1. Make a fork of the project
+1. Make a fork of the project.
-2. Make a branch to make your changes
+2. Make a branch to make your changes.
-3. Commit your changes
+3. Commit your changes.
-4. Submit a pull request to have your changes added to the website
+4. Submit a pull request to have your changes added to the website.
-5. Make any additional edits if requested by the reviewer
+5. Make any additional edits if requested by the reviewer.
-6. All done
+6. All done.

 The process is also described in this [Microsoft tutorial](https://docs.microsoft.com/en-us/learn/modules/contribute-open-source/).